Motorcycle Carburetor Problems

 Fixing A Rich Mixture

-If the fuel level is set too high in the float chamber, a rich mixture will result.
-A rich condition may be caused by a dirty or clogged air filter(s).
+A rich condition can also be caused by dirty or clogged air filters.
 Also keep in mind that both altitude and humidity effect your engine's performance.

-Carburetor adjustments should be done with engine at normal operating temperature.
+NOTE: Carburetor adjustments should be done with engine at normal operating temperature.

 Vacuum Leaks

 A vacuum leak will allow an engine to suck air in through a small crevice where it shouldn't, which throws off the gas/air mixture.
-Check and tighten manifold bolts and clamps, as well as carb mounting bolts.
+Check and tighten loose manifold bolts and clamps, as well as carb mounting bolts.

 The Effects Of Ethanol Gas